crankycyclops/trogdord_php/README.md

 # Trogdord Extension for PHP 7/8

 The official PHP 7 and 8 client for trogdord.
+This is part of the [Trogdor++](https://github.com/crankycyclops/trogdor-pp) project.

 ## Dependencies